fuse-box/fuse-box/docs/bundle.md

 `[index.ts]` means that your bundle will contain everything related to `index.ts` without external dependencies like `react` or `angular`

+github_example: vendor-splitting

+You can now visit `http://localhost:4445` to see how it works

 ## Option override